MDAnalysis/MDAnalysis.github.io/_posts/2024-01-11-gsoc2023_marinegor.md

 R.run(client=client, n_parts=96)
 ```

-now we'll see intermediate progress as well as soon as each part gets completed, which is super helpful when trying to estimate the completion time.
+Now we'll see intermediate progress as well as soon as each part gets completed, which is super helpful when trying to estimate the completion time.

 ## Conclusion